Agriculture + Lifestyle. Discover the people, places and impact of ag in our great state.

 Fall has arrived in Georgia which means pumpkins patches are popping up and the leaves are beginning to change.
 If you are looking for the perfect dessert to celebrate Georgia's harvest, look no further.
 These sweet cookies combine the best flavors of fall into one bite that will have you reaching for your favorite cup of coffee.

 We love using the freshest fruits and vegetables from local Georgia markets in our recipes.
-Our Market Locator makes finding a Certified Farm Market near you, easy.
 The pumpkin we used in this recipe was from Southern Belle Farms in McDonough, and the fresh ingredients made all the difference in this sweet cookie.

 Brown Butter Pumpkin Oatmeal Cookies